abbas-taher/pagerank-example-spark2.0-deep-dive/README.md

 <img src="/images/img-2.jpg" width="806" height="594">

 ## Running the PageRank Program in Spark
 To run the PageRank program you need to pass the class name, jar location, input data file and number of iterations.
-The command looks like the following (please refer to the Project Setup article):
+The command looks like the following (please refer to the [Project Setup article](https://github.com/abbas-taher/scala-eclipse-spark-hortonwork-project-setup):

       $ cd /usr/hdp/current/spark2-client
       $ export SPARK_MAJOR_VERSION=2